markboydcode/radius-syntax-collab/src/main/resources/README.md

     Thread Keep-alive : 10 sec
     Request Queue     : 10

+Note that the logging also dumps in very concise form each clien't configuration.
+And not in this case that the IP address for the single defined client is ___127.0.0.1__.
 If any RADIUS requests are received before any clients are configured or if the configured clients don't match the IP address of the incoming packets the RADIUS server will log the attempt and silently drop to packet as specified in the RFC:

     27-Jan-2015 09:45:25.004 WARNING [RADIUS-1812-Listener] <snip/>
     No Defined RADIUS Client matches IP address /127.0.0.1.
 Dropping request.

 This log message is very useful in that it specifies the exact value of the client's IP address that must be specified in the client configuration page for packets from that client to be accepted for authentication.
+Once the IP address for the defined client is changed to __/127.0.0.1__ the packets are now accepted and authentication against modules in the specified chain __ldapserviceAndSmsotp__ now begins.

 # Questions?